-Want a peek at true Hollywood royalty’s home?
-Will Smith’s Calabasas mansion ranks among the most breathtaking celebrity estates.
-The 150‑acre compound—even boasting its own ZIP code—grabs headlines from fans and real estate pros alike.
-Constructed between 2003 and 2010 at an estimated cost of $42 million, this adobe‑style retreat reveals the Fresh Prince’s style, from natural materials to high‑tech touches.
+Step inside Will Smith’s $42 million Calabasas empire—a 150-acre celebrity compound so exclusive, it has its own ZIP code.
+Discover the handcrafted adobe retreat where Hollywood royalty lives, creates, and recharges.
+Constructed between 2003 and 2010 at an estimated cost of $42 million, this adobe‑style retreat reveals the Fresh Prince’s signature blend of natural materials and high‑tech touches.

 Designed by architect Stephen Samuelson and refined interiors by Judith Lance and Harry Perez‑Daple, the estate showcases handcrafted doorways, skylights, custom “Star Trek” sliding doors, and Willow’s music studio.
 It reflects Smith’s success and taste: hand‑forged details, a meditation lounge, private theater, an 8‑car garage, and sports facilities shape a family retreat—part sanctuary, part studio, part playground.